evert/promises-and-generators/README.md

 These were given at:

 * True North PHP in 2015 in Toronto.
-* Midwest PHP in 2017 in Ninneapolis.
+* Midwest PHP in 2017 in Minneapolis.